Minimilk93/manage-bills/readme.md

 ## Official Documentation

+This is a project developed by a student at the University of Leeds for managing bills in shared households.

 Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).

-## Contributing
+## Installation

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](http://laravel.com/docs/contributions).
+The installation guide can be found in the [Laravel documentation](http://laravel.com/docs/5.0).
+This will allow you to run the Laravel development server to run the project.
+Please note that PHP will be needed on your machine to run Laravel.

+## Using the Web Application

+The web application can be simply used by creating a profile from the navigation bar.
+Once within the profile area, you can follow the instructions to create bills for an account.

 ### License